 Among the persons defended from the charge of being Magicians, in this curious book, are Raymond Lully, Paracelsus, Agrippa, Savonarola, Nostradamus, Roger Bacon, Michael Scott, Popes Sylvester II. and Gregory VII., &c.
 "SOMETIMES THE DEVIL DOTH PREACH."
 "The perusal of this work will alarm the thoughtless, and fill the believer with adoring gratitude for his escape."-Geo.
 Offor.
-"This book may be termed a WORK OF DARKNESS; and I think it is not to be parallel'd in that kind by any book that hath been set out in any Age to read, and one will read it with equal Eagernesse and Alacrity." -Casaubon.
-"Dr. Dee collected a most valuable Library of books and manuscripts, most of which were destroyed by the mob, as belonging to one who dealt with the Devil." --Hutton.
+"This book may be termed a WORK OF DARKNESS; and I think it is not to be parallel'd in that kind by any book that hath been set out in any Age to read, and one will read it with equal Eagernesse and Alacrity." -Cassaubon, "Dr. Dee collected a most valuable Library of books and manuscripts, most of which were destroyed by the mob, as belonging to one who dealt with the Devil." -Huton.
 1659.-DEE, (Dr.) His Diary.
 1 vol., small 4to, Lond.
-1852, cloth, very rare.....3 50 In this Diary, which Dr. Dee left to posterity, he has inserted a regular account of his conjurations, prophetic intimations, and magical resources. - 1659.-DEE.
+1852, cloth, very rare......3 50 In this Diary, which Dr. Dee left to posterity, he has inserted a regular account of his conjurations, prophetic intimations, and magical resources. - 1659.-DEE.
 Memoir of his Life, with a fine portrait-See Mackay's History of Popular Delusions (under 1841.)
 "Est perspecta satis Kinikeri industria, gnavi, Fit per spectra tamen conspicienda magis."
 1662.-LYDIUS, (Jac.)
-Vroliche Uren des of Doodts (The Joyful Hours of Death).
-12mo, with singular engraved title of the Judgment Day, and 19 finely engraved plates, representing CREMATION. a Death's House, a Soldier thrown into the Jaws of Hell by an Unicorn, etc., etc., brilliant impressions, clean copy in the original vellum, Dordrecht, 1662, very scarce...12 00 The second edition, enlarged and revised, of a most curious book, which has escaped the researches of both Alger and Graesse.
+Vroliche Uren des Doodts (The Joyful Hours of Death).
+12mo, with singular engraved title of the Judgment Day, and 19 finely engraved plates, representing CREMATION, a Death's House, a Soldier thrown into the Jaws of Hell by an Unicorn, etc., etc., brilliant impressions, clean copy in the original vellum, Dordrecht, 1662, very scarce...12 00 The second edition, enlarged and revised, of a most curious book, which has escaped the researches of both Alger and Graesse.
 The work is divided into sixteen books, with a treatise affixed upon Devils and Spirits.
-It contains an infinity of quotations from or references to the writings of those whom the author terms wilch-mongers; and several chapters are devoted to a descriptive catalogue of the charms in repute, and diabolical rites of the most extravagant sort.
+It contains an infinity of quotations from or references to the writings of those whom the author terms witch-mongers; and several chapters are devoted to a descriptive catalogue of the charms in repute, and diabolical rites of Digitized by Google the most extravagant sort.
 On the accession of James I., whose "Demonologie" was in direct opposition to the "Discoverie," it was condemned as monstrously heretical; as many copies as could be collected being solemnly committed to the flames.
-ST This meritorious and curious production is therefore non very rare.
+AF This meritorious and curious production is therefore none very rare.

-"Displays a freedom from credulity and superstition very laudable at that time."-Aikin.
+1665.-SPENCER, (John.)
+Discourse concerning Prodigies.
+Second edition, with a Treatise on Vulgar Prophecies.
+12mo, 1665, old calf, rare......\$3 50 "Displays a freedom from credulity and superstition very laudable at that time."-Aikin.
 Exceedingly scarce.
 A notice of this work, written to prove the real existence of witches and apparitions, will be found in the Retrospective Review.
-Ar See Webster, 1677.
+See Webster, 1677.